TheMusicMeister/GameJam1/README.md

 ### Tools

-In order to contribute to this gamejam, you will need these applications:
+In order to contribute to this gamejam, you will the following:

 * Unity Version 2018.3
 * Visual Studio Community Edition (Installed with Unity)
-* Git
+* A Git client
+* A Github account

 During the course of the project, it might be nice to have these applications: